muhammadtaimoor9583/Swe-factory-zip-file/README.md

 ## Introduction

-An overview of SWE-collector is shown in [figure/overview.pdf].
+Here is the overview of SWE-collector.
 As an LLM-driven multi-agent tool, SWE-collector comprises four agents:

 ![Overview](figure/overview.png)